Which Internal Pattern Is Sending Your Hair or Scalp Signals

 Exposure to environmental toxins, heavy product use, or sluggish detox symptoms may point to the Detox Burden Pattern.

-This pattern reflects how the body's detox pathways may be under pressure, which can influence hair and scalp balance.
+This pattern reflects how the body's detox pathways are under pressure, which can influence hair and scalp balance.